kedro-org/kedro/docs/source/deployment/databricks/databricks_notebooks_development_workflow.md

 ![Databricks completed notebook](../../meta/images/databricks_notebooks_workflow_finished_notebook.png)

-Run the completed notebook using the `Run All` bottom in the top right of the UI:
+Run the completed notebook using the `Run All` button in the top right of the UI:

 ![Databricks notebook run all](../../meta/images/databricks_run_all.png)